Respiratory Tract Infection

 • Recent use of co-amoxiclav or other broad-spectrum antibiotics

-• Colonisation with a MDRO
+• Colonisation with an MDRO

 • Recent contact with a health or social care setting before admission.

-Check previous microbiology test results in particular for history of MDROs (MRSA, ESBL, and CPE).
+-Check previous microbiology test results in particular for history of MDROs (MRSA, ESBL, and CPE).

-Send sputum or tracheal aspirate for culture.
+-Send sputum or tracheal aspirate for culture.

-Send blood cultures if febrile or sepsis.
+-Send blood cultures if febrile or in sepsis.

-Consider Legionella.
+-Consider Legionella.
 If suspected send urine for legionella antigen, sputum for Legionella culture and add clarithromycin empirically.
 See section on legionellosis.

 Antibiotics